Basal Cell Carcinoma

 - a shiny scar-like bump

-Squamous Cell Carcinoma Diagnosis
+Basal Cell Carcinoma Diagnosis

 If you have any skin concerns like those mentioned above, it’s important to see a dermatologist.
 Ultimately, the only way to diagnose basal cell carcinoma is through a skin biopsy.
 The skin patch will be removed and sent to a pathologist for review under a microscope to check for cancer cells.